What is a GSA MAS Contract?

-A GSA Schedule Contract provides the federal procurement officer with a less complex buying process.
-This drives federal buyers to the MAS GSA Schedule System, creating a uique selling opportunity for GSA Schedule Holders.
+A GSA Federal Contract provides the federal procurement officer with a less complex buying process.
+This drives federal buyers to the Multiple Award Schedule of the General Services Administration System, creating a unique selling opportunity for GSA Contract Holders.
 This makes the GSA Schedule system a favorite for most federal buyers.

 The first question many people ask when pursuing a GSA Schedule contract is “do I need to use a consultant?”
 The answer to this question comes in various forms but the reality is “it depends.”
 If the individual completing the application has competency in completing government proposals, is willing to put in some work in to understand what at times can be an ambiguous process, and follow these steps, it is possible to complete a GSA contract on your own.